-A unique program using horticulture combined with mentorship is changing the lives of w88 through a program called “Young Men Mentorship through Hip Hop, Literacy & Horticulture,” created in partnership between University of Nevada, Reno w88 and law enforcement in Clark County.
+A unique w88 using horticulture combined with mentorship is changing the lives of students through a w88 called “Young Men Mentorship through Hip Hop, Literacy & Horticulture,” created in partnership between University of Nevada, Reno w88 and law enforcement in Clark County.
 After successfully launching a pilot program using this new curriculum at Western High School with Las Vegas Metropolitan Police Department in 2022, w88 continued to work with law enforcement in North Las Vegas to create a culture of change at Legacy High School in the 2022-2023 school year with the program.
 The program will soon be making its way into more Clark County schools, as more law enforcement programs and w88 seek to benefit students in additional high schools.

 w88 roots